Aaron-Hale/sudoku-image-solver/README.md

 - **99.72%** occupancy accuracy
 - **99.59%** occupied-cell digit accuracy

-But with full pure-model inference, the system reached:
+But with full pure-model inference, the system still reached only:
 - **84.30%** exact givens match
 - **97.09%** mean givens accuracy

 That gap showed the remaining problem was **not** basic OCR capacity and **not** a lack of heavier Sudoku logic.
 The main issue was end-to-end robustness on hard real-photo boards.

-The dominant remaining failure mode was **filled cells being dropped as empty**, which is why keeping occupancy separate from digit recognition was useful: it made the true bottleneck visible.
+More specifically, the dominant remaining failure mode was **filled cells being dropped as empty**: the combined held-out evaluation logged **83 `missed_as_empty` errors** versus only **19 `wrong_digit` errors**.
+Keeping occupancy separate from digit recognition made that bottleneck visible.

 ### 5) Final V1 direction
 By this point, the project had enough evidence to stop treating the system as an open-ended experiment and lock a production path.